mulle-sde/mulle-domain/README.md

 mulle-domain parse-url https://github.com/mulle-c/mulle-c11.git
 ```

-Breaks an URL apart into the constituent parts of interest for dependency URLs.
+Breaks an URL apart into the constituent parts of interest for a mulle-sde
+dependency.

 ### tag-aliases